 Dizziness is an inexact term people often use to describe various related sensations, including

 Different people often use the terms “dizziness” and “vertigo” differently, perhaps because these sensations are hard to describe in words.
 Also, people may describe their sensations differently at different times.
 For example, the sensations might feel like light-headedness one time and like vertigo the next.
-Because of this inconsistency, many doctors prefer to consider the two symptoms together.

 Dizziness accounts for about 5 to 6% of doctor visits.
 It may occur at any age but becomes more common as people age.
 It affects about 40% of people older than 40 at some time.
 Dizziness may be temporary or chronic.
 Dizziness is considered chronic if it lasts more than a month.
 Chronic dizziness is more common among older people.

-Dizziness and vertigo are usually caused by disorders of the parts of the ear and brain that are involved in maintaining balance:
+Vertigo is usually caused by disorders of the parts of the ear and brain that are involved in maintaining balance:

 The most common causes of dizziness with vertigo include the following: